-This is the BEST recipe for Lemon Bread Ever that comes straight from my great, great grandma’s recipe box.
-This lemon bread is tender, moist, and full of bright lemon flavor and finished with a sweet glaze.
+This is the BEST recipe for Lemon Bread!
+It comes straight from my great grandma's recipe box and produces a Lemon Loaf that is tender, moist, and full of bright lemon flavor.

-And after one bite of this lemon bread, I think you will agree, my Great-Grandma’s recipe is truly the best.
+My family has been making this lemon loaf for years, and after one bite, I think you will agree, my Great-Grandma's recipe is truly the best.

 - With a hand-held mixer or stand mixer, cream together butter, eggs, and sugar together until light in color and fluffy.

-- Sift together flour, baking soda and salt into a separate bowl.
-Mix to fully incorporate baking powder through flour.
+- Sift together flour, baking soda, and salt into a separate bowl.
+Mix to fully incorporate baking powder through the flour.

-- Add sifted flour, milk and lemon zest into creamed ingredients and fold the batter until just combined.
-Pro-tip: zest the lemon BEFORE slicing it open!
+- Add sifted flour, milk, and lemon zest into creamed ingredients and fold the batter until just combined.

-- Grease a 9 inch loaf pan with butter.
-Add a half tablespoon of flour to pan and shake to coat bottom and sides of pan.
-Shake out excess flour over trash can or sink.
-This will truly help your lemon bread to not stick to your pan.
+- Grease a 9-inch loaf pan with butter.
+Add a half tablespoon of flour to the pan and shake to coat the bottom and sides of the pan.
+Shake out excess flour over a trash can or sink.
+This will truly help your lemon bread not stick to your pan.

 - Pour your lemon bread batter into your prepared pan.
-Tap on counter to distribute batter and remove air bubbles.
+Tap on the counter to distribute the batter and remove air bubbles.